Inversiones Maslosa / Insights / Press Releases

 and of the simplicity that so brightly illuminated his life.

-Life in its infinite wisdom, becomes our most selfless and, at times, most relentless mentor.
-Its guides us along winding paths, sowing challenges that test the crucible of our perceptions and transform us in every step we make.
+Life, in its most elemental form, rises as a sublime gift, a jewel whose brilliance we only truly appreciate when its light threatens to fade.
+In its infinite wisdom, it then becomes our most devoted and sometimes most relentless mentor.
+It guides us along winding paths, sowing challenges that test the crucible of our perceptions and transform us with every step we take.

-“If you love me, do not weep. ¡If you only knew the gift of God and what Heaven is! ¡If only you could hear the Angels’ song from where you are and see me among them! ¡If you could only see before your eyes the eternal fields with their horizons and the new paths in which I walk! ¡If only you could contemplate for one moment the beauty that I see, beauty before which all others fail and fade!
+“If you love me, do not weep. ¡If you only knew the gift of God and what Heaven is! ¡If only you could hear the Angels’ song from where you are and see me among them!

 In a few days we will have left 2022 behind us, a whole year in which life has surely brought a little bit of everything.
 New encounters, some farewells, moments of sadness compensated with moments of joy, control and fluidity… life in constant balance.
 It is time to thank this entire journey and also to each of the people who have accompanied us: partners, friends, family…